convertigo/c8oprj-lib-cadviewer/readme.md

 ### UploadDrawing

-Upload & Converts a DWG drawing to SVG, then stores it ion the database
+Upload & Converts a DWG drawing to SVG, then stores it in the database

 **variables**